Frontify/brand-sdk/.changeset/fresh-maps-agree.md

 "@frontify/frontify-cli": patch
 ---

-chore: change regex on main
+fix: change regex to be more restrictive